green-api/whatsapp-chatbot-golang/README.md

-# whatsapp-chatbot-go
+# whatsapp-chatbot-golang
-This library helps you easily create a python chatbot application with WhatsApp API
+This library helps you easily create a golang chatbot application with WhatsApp API

 ### Powered by WhatsApp REST API [green-api.com](https://green-api.com/en/)